 Recruiting Policies & Guidelines

-The Paul M. Hebert Law Center strives to provide equal opportunity/access employment for all its students without regard to race, color, religion, sex, sexual orientation, national origin, age, disability, marital status, veteran’s status, or other non-performance related criteria.
+The Paul M. Hebert Law Center is committed to providing equal opportunity/access employment for all its students without regard to race, creed, color, marital status, sexual orientation, gender identity, gender expression, religion, sex, national origin, age, mental or physical disability, or veteran’s status, or other non-performance related criteria.
 The Paul M. Hebert Law Center requires that all those who recruit on the campus are equal opportunity/access employers.

 Students should register with Career Services each fall and spring semester by uploading an updated resume to the LawCareers2Geaux database.
 By uploading your resume to LawCareers2Geaux, you are authorizing the Career Services Office to release information to any prospective employer and are in agreement to the adherence of all department policies.
 If you do not agree to these terms, you will need to contact the Director of Career Services prior to any use of LawCareers2Geaux or the Career Services Office.